Guidelines and Objectives for the Writing Assignments

 Citing one’s sources is an absolute necessity for good writing and a matter of intellectual honesty.
 Proper citation involves two considerations: when and how to cite.

 Writers must always acknowledge their debts to the authors of the words or ideas they have used.
 Thorough and precise acknowledgement of any such debt is required by the Honor Code, and failure to do so is a form of plagiarism.
 For further guidance, see A Guide to Effective Paper Writing, Section II, Intellectual Honesty.

-The translations of Plato we use in this course incorporate the Stephanus numeration, which we will use instead of the page numbers of the translation.
-This ensures that readers can refer to the appropriate passage in the primary text regardless of the edition or translation of Plato they happen to use including more recent electronic versions.
+Using the Stephanus numeration ensures that readers can refer to the appropriate passage in the primary text regardless of the edition or translation of Plato they happen to use including more recent electronic versions.
 The same principle applies to the works of Aristotle.
 Irwin’s translation of the Nicomachaean Ethics includes numbers that refer to the edition of Aristotle’s work published by the Prussian Academy of Sciences from 1831 to 1870.
 The editor of that edition was August Immanuel Bekker.
 His edition displayed the Greek text in two columns, a and b.
 So Nicomachean Ethics 1105b1 refers to the first line of the second column on page 1105 of the Bekker edition.
 Here is a page from that edition (click on the image to see it in higher resolution):